Manage Federation with Azure

 6. Click Done.

-Add CXone Values to Azure
+Add CXone Mpower Values to Azure

 1. Return to your Azure application and on the Basic SAML Configuration panel, click Edit.